-Better yet, let's put it in every nurse's hand, on a smartphone.
+Better yet, let's put it in every nurse's hand, on a smartphone or mini-tablet in the scrubs pocket.
 No more Post-Its; we can save our findings right there, on the spot, in the patient's room or as we walk down the hall to our next assignment.

 Redesigning medical processes takes decades.
 I am optimistic that, with time, we will achieve this, and healthcare and nursing processes will, in the long run, be the better for it.
 And I am building the tools that will get us there.